 Additionally, if you want to head up to Silverstar or Big White, they have dedicated (and groomed) fatbike trails.
 You do have to pay for a day pass, but it’s only $10 and $15 respectively.
 If you want to stay closer to home, Crawford Trails is my favourite local spot to go fatbiking in Kelowna because a lot of the lower trails have been packed down by snowshoers.
 If you’re feeling particularly ambitious, you could pick a loop that you want to ride and snowshoe it first to pack down the snow.
 Just an FYI, fatbiking in deep snow doesn’t really work so you’ll want to either ride groomed or packed down trails.

 If you aren’t feeling like going uphill and downhill and want something mellow, you can also ride a fatbike along the beaches in Kelowna.
-Start downtown at Bliss Bakery, ride the bike path in city park to the first beach after you go under the highway.
+Start downtown at Bliss Bakery, ride the bike path in city park to the first beach after you go under Highway 97.
 Then get on the beach and ride to Strathcona beach and hit Waterfront Café.
 Get back on the snowy sand and go as far as you want!
 You can manoeuvre all the way to Eldorado Resort, if you worked up an appetite check out the Lakeside Dining Restaurant.

 A few tips about going fatbiking: